A complete guide on how to receive US dollars in Nigeria 2025

 Remember all the following

-(a) Charges for keeping your account open
+(a) Holding fee for account

 4. Security: